Bloomberg Harvard City Leadership Initiative

 • Jorrit de Jong, Center director and faculty co-chair, headshot Hannah Riley Bowles headshot Amy Edmondson headshot Anahide Nahhal headshot Lisa Cox

-Eva Flavia Martínez Orbegozo, Jorrit de Jong, Hannah Riley Bowles, Amy C. Edmondson, Anahide Nahhal, Lisa Cox
+Eva Flavia Martínez Orbegozo, Jorrit de Jong, Hannah Riley Bowles, Amy C. Edmondson, Anahide Nahhal, Lisa C. Cox

 • Publication Date